teacheraio/DevSecOps-Studio/docs/troubleshooting.md

 ## Virtualbox

 1. Virtualbox just crashes the guest machines with aborted status.
-   Fix: Ensure you have enough memory (4B) free, if not close few programs and then run `vagrant up` from DevSecOps-Studio directory.
+   Fix: Ensure you have enough memory (4B) free, if not close few programs and then run `vagrant up` from ascdso-studio directory.

 # Running the commands behind corporate proxy